kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

    // SharingPolicy specifies that this device capacity must be consumed
    // by each resource claim according to the defined sharing policy.
-   // The Device must be shareable.
+   // The Device must allow multiple allocations.
    //
    // +optional
    // +featureGate=DRAConsumableCapacity